Les Moonves: CBS (1995–2018)

 He joined CBS in July 1995 as President of CBS Entertainment.
-From April 1998 until 2003, he was president and chief executive officer at CBS Television, then was promoted to chairman and CEO of CBS in 2003.
+From April 1998 until 2003, he was president and chief executive officer at CBS, then was promoted to chairman and CEO of CBS in 2003.
 CBS had six of the ten most-watched primetime shows in the final quarter of 2005: CSI, Without a Trace, CSI: Miami, Survivor: Guatemala, NCIS, and Cold Case.

 In February 2005, Moonves was identified as the executive directly responsible for ordering the cancellation of UPN's Star Trek: Enterprise and the ending of the 18-year revival of the Star Trek television franchise.
 In January 2006, Moonves helped make the deal that brought together the CBS-owned United Paramount Network (UPN) with The WB Television Network to form The CW Television Network that fall.

-Moonves was the second-most highly-paid director for 2012 and 2013: he received $58.8 million and $65.4 million.
+Moonves was the second most highly-paid executive for 2012 and 2013: he received $58.8 million and $65.4 million.
 He is considered the second-highest paid CEO, having been paid $68.4 million in 2017.

 In 2013, Moonves was inducted into the Television Hall of Fame.
 He became chairman of CBS in February 2016.

 Of the tone of the 2016 Republican presidential campaign, and the advertising dollars it delivered, Moonves said, "It may not be good for America, but it's damn good for CBS ...
 Man, who would have expected the ride we're all having right now? ...
 The money's rolling in and this is fun ...
 I've never seen anything like this, and this [is] going to be a very good year for us.
 Sorry.
 It's a terrible thing to say.
 But, bring it on, Donald.
 Keep going."
 He added, "Donald's place in this election is a good thing."

-Moonves was also open to acquiring smaller film production companies to expand his company's CBS Films division.
-At the end of July 2017, Moonves was a part of a first-look television production deal between his company and Imagine Entertainment, a feature film, television programming and documentary production company run by filmmaker Ron Howard and film producer Brian Grazer.
+Moonves was also open to acquiring smaller film production companies to expand the company's CBS Films division.
+At the end of July 2017, Moonves was a part of a first-look television production deal between CBS and Imagine Entertainment, a feature film, television programming and documentary production company run by filmmaker Ron Howard and film producer Brian Grazer.

-In September 2018, following allegations of sexual assault against him, it was reported that CBS was negotiating a $100-million exit package for Moonves and that CBS Chief Operating Officer Joe Ianniello would serve as his interim replacement.
+In September 2018, following allegations of sexual assault, it was reported that CBS was negotiating a $100 million exit package for Moonves and that CBS Chief Operating Officer Joe Ianniello would be his interim replacement.
 On September 9, 2018, CBS Corporation announced he had resigned and Joe Iannello would become interim CEO.
 Moonves and CBS will donate $20 million to the #MeToo movement, money that will be deducted from any severance benefits Moonves may be owed, the company said.
-The donation to charities promoting women's equality in the workplace will come upon the conclusion of an independent investigation into the allegations, according to the statement.
-In May 2021, Moonves dropped his claim on the $120 million in severance pay, which reverted to ViacomCBS (now Paramount), and law firm Covington & Burling paid an undisclosed settlement fee to Moonves.
+The donation to charities promoting women's equality in the workplace would come upon the conclusion of an independent investigation into the allegations, according to the statement.
+In May 2021, Moonves dropped his claim for $120 million in severance pay, which reverted to ViacomCBS (the result of the 2019 merger of CBS Corporation and the second Viacom, later Paramount Global in 2022), and law firm Covington & Burling paid an undisclosed settlement fee to Moonves.